Portable Yoga: 3 Practices You Can Take on the Road

 Yoga “To Go”

 Coherent breathing involves taking long slow breaths at a rate of about 5.5 breaths per minute.
-Originally, this technique was developed for trauma and mental health patients, but everyone can benefit.
-In fact, coherent breathing is frequently recommended to cardiac patients due to its of its stabilizing affect on heart rate variability.
+Originally, developed for trauma and mental health patients, coherent breathing is frequently recommended to cardiac patients due to its of its stabilizing affect on heart rate variability.
 Heart rate variability serves a general indication of the health of your autonomic nervous system.
-Studies have found that this type of breathing can reduce stress, increase alertness and boost your immune system.
+Studies have found that this type of breathing can reduce stress, increase alertness and boost your immune system which is beneficial to everyone.

 How to Practice Coherent Breathing: